GUI/lua-resty-mail/README.md

 - `text`: Body of the message (plain text version).
 - `html`: Body of the message (HTML verion).
 - `headers`: A table of additional headers to set on the message.
-- `attachments`: A table of file attachments for the message.
+- `attachments`: A table list of file attachments for the message.
+Each attachment must be an object table with the following fields:
+  - `filename`: The filename of the attachment.
+  - `content_type`: The `Content-Type` of the file attachment.
+  - `content`: The contents of the file attachment as a string.
+  - `disposition`: The `Content-Disposition` of the file attachment.
+Can either be `attachment` or `inline`. (default: `attachment`)
+  - `content_id`: The `Content-ID` of the file attachment. (default: randomly generated ID)